airpair/oneliner-to-localization-with-postsharp/post.md

 ### One-liner localization!

+Once created, this `Localize` attribute can be reused in other projects.
 To automatically apply localization to all present and future DTO types (assuming that all the DTO types are defined in one project), simply multicast the attribute and target all types that follows our naming convention:

 `[assembly: Localize(AttributeTargetTypes = “*DTO”)]`